 One of my favourite weekend getaways is to go walking along England’s unspoiled coastal paths.
 Those sea views, wind and fresh air seem to blow away the cobwebs and leave me rejuvenated to tackle the challenges of daily life.
-My sister lives on the couth coast, so I was interested to see that Eastbourne have teamed up with TV presenter Michaela Strachan to highlight some of their food, culture and coastal walks.
+My sister lives on the south coast, so I was interested to find that Eastbourne has so much to offer for food, culture and coastal walks.

 They have a great series of videos which will inspire you with ideas for your next weekend break, if you’d like to breathe in some of that fresh coastal air.
-You can explore Eastbourne with Michaela Strachan and watch more videos like the one below.
+You can explore Eastbourne and watch more videos like the one below.

 If you can’t see the video above, watch it on YouTube here